Biofuel in Sweden: Transportation

-History of Transportation
+History of transportation

 Ethanol-powered ED95 buses were introduced in 1986 on a trial basis as the fuel for two buses in Örnsköldsvik, and by 1989 30 ethanol-operated buses were in service in Stockholm.
 SEKAB provided the fuel, called ED95, consists of a blend of 95% ethanol and 5% ignition improver and it is used in modified diesel engines where high compression is used to ignite the fuel.
 Other countries have now this technology on trial under the auspicies of the BioEthanol for Sustainable Transport (BEST) project, which is coordinated by the city of Stockholm.

 Flexible-fuel vehicles were introduced in Sweden as a demonstration test in 1994, when three Ford Taurus were imported to show the technology existed.
 Because of the existing interest, a project was started in 1995 with 50 Ford Taurus E85 flexifuel in different parts of Sweden: Umeå, Örnsköldsvik, Härnösand, Stockholm, Karlstad, Linköping, and Växjö.
 Between 1997 and 1998 an additional 300 Taurus were imported, and the number of E85 fueling grew to 40.
-Then in 1998 the city of Stockholm placed an order for 2,000 of FFVs for any car manufacturer willing to produce them.
+In 1998, the city of Stockholm placed an order for 2,000 of FFVs for any car manufacturer willing to produce them.
 The objective was to jump-start the FFV industry in Sweden.
 The two domestic car makers Volvo Group and Saab AB refused to participate arguing there were not in place any ethanol filling stations.
 However, Ford Motor Company took the offer and began importing the flexifuel version of its Focus model, delivering the first cars in 2001, and selling more than 15,000 FFV Focus by 2005, then representing an 80% market share of the flexifuel market.
 In 2005 both Volvo and Saab introduced to the Swedish market their flexifuel models, and to the European market in the following years.

-Flexible Vehicles
+Flexible vehicles

 Sweden has achieved the largest E85 flexible-fuel vehicle fleet in Europe, with a sharp growth from 717 sold vehicles in 2001 to 243,136 by December 2014.
 Also, Sweden has the largest ethanol bus fleet in the world, with over 600 buses running on ED95, mainly in Stockholm Dozens of municipalities have started producing biogas from sewage.
 At the end of 2009 there were 23,000 gas vehicles and 104 public filling stations.

 The recent and accelerated growth of the Swedish fleet of E85 flexifuel vehicles is the result of the National Climate Policy in Global Cooperation Bill passed in 2005, which not only ratified the Kyoto Protocol but also sought to meet the 2003 EU Biofuels Directive regarding targets for use of biofuels, and also led to the 2006 government's commitment to eliminate oil imports by 2020, with the support of BIL Sweden, the national association for the automobile industry.